 Waste is a problem that we can no longer ignore.
 On average, a person living in the UK produces up to 500kg of household waste a year.
-That’s all going into landfills, poisoning surrounding environments and underground waterways.
+That’s all going into landfills, poisoning the surrounding environment and underground waterways.
 By making simple changes at home, you can significantly reduce your waste.

 Our kitchens are often a source of products that get used and thrown out frequently.
 Swap out single-use products for reusable and DIY products.

 - Storage containers – Plastic is easy and cheap.
 However, it is an ecological nightmare as well as a health concern.
 Food stored in plastic sucks up chemicals in the plastic.
 Nobody wants that.
-You can slowly phase out plastic containers for glass or stainless steel.
+You can slowly phase out plastic containers for glass or recycled stainless steel.

 - Tin Foil – Using tin foil is controversial for your health and questionable in regards to the environment.
 Some say that it has no effect on your health and is easily recyclable and others warn against aluminium accumulation in the body over time.
-If you want to use something that’s cost-effective and on the safe side you can opt for silicon-based mats to use for cooking.
+If you want to use something cost-effective and on the safe side, you can opt for silicon-based mats to use for cooking.

 - Sandwich Bags and food containers – For those that take lunch to work or send the kids to school with a sarmie, there are great eco-friendly and healthier options to plastic bags and containers.
 Of my favs is Eco lunch box to suit anyone’s lunch needs (and are great for takeaways at restaurants) and reusable sandwich wraps.

 Check out this post on Family Living today that details 45 of the best composters on the market.
-Alternatively, you can just make your own composter in the garden.
+Alternatively, you can make your own composter in the garden.